 Plan now for the mandatory breach reporting regulations

 When the regulations come into effect on November 1, Canadian companies and organizations doing business in Canada can expect to have an increased need for:

 - A data protection response plan ready to go in the event of a breach.

 - Cyber insurance to comply with and finance data breach notification and fines and penalties.

 Both a data protection response plan and cyber insurance can’t be quickly thrown together post-breach.
 Instead, they require a strategic approach and thorough advance planning.
 For those businesses that haven’t done so already, getting prepared for the new regulations should be done without delay.

-As the Canadian government finds additional reason to justify federal oversight of cyber security, more changes are likely on the horizon.
+As the Canadian government finds additional reason to justify federal oversight of cyber security, more changes may be on the horizon.

 Another consideration is whether to restrict cross border flow of data.
 Practically, Canadian companies might use a cloud service provider in the U.S. or anywhere overseas.
 Could the government make it more difficult to share and store data across borders?

-For more information on preparing for the Digital Privacy Act, including making sure you have an appropriate data protection response plan and the right coverage in place to support notification requirements, contact your HUB broker today.
+For more information on preparing for the regulations, including making sure you have an appropriate data protection response plan and the right coverage in place to support notification requirements, contact your HUB broker today.